 - Loss of financial support the deceased would have provided.9

-4. Burn Injury Treatment and Costs
+4. Treatment and costs

 According to the Centers for Disease Control and Prevention (CDC), in 2011, there were nearly 486,000 burn injuries that received medical treatment.
 Over 3,000 people died in the U.S. in 2011 because of residential and vehicle fires, including deaths from smoke inhalation.10